fballiano/magento-cache-regeneration-lock/README.md

 ##Compatibility
 Tested on Magento CE 1.9 and EE 1.13.

+It will not work on Magento < 1.7 cause it doesn't have Mage::getEdition() method.

 The file based flock version can only work on singe server projects or on multiserver projects where the document_root (actually the var directory) is shared via NFS.
 This solution will not work on a truly separated multiserver environment.
 I'm working on a different approach for that situation.

 ##History